3/5/2025

 Emergent Bilingual Students Are an Asset to Any Classroom

 Generally, best practices to support Emergent Bilinguals reflect best practices in building an equitable learning environment.
 All students benefit from an instructional approach that involves opportunities to build background knowledge, integrate academic language, communicate orally with peers, and interact with a variety of texts.
-With the right instructional support, Emergent Bilinguals like Rodrigo, Zhang, and Mariam can become successful readers of English and confident learners in all subject areas.
+With the appropriate instructional support, Emergent Bilinguals like Rodrigo, Zhang, and Mariam can become successful readers of English and confident learners in all subject areas.